systematicguy/myconfig/README.md

 This exposure will show on my structure and the technologies applied.

 ## Configuring your work machine is hard
-- Even if I want to treat it as a cattle, sometimes there are parts that need to be left alone, so immutability is a no-no.
+- Even if I want to treat it as a cattle, it is still a pet.
+Sometimes there are parts that need to be left alone, so immutability is a no-no.
 - It is also not enough to just put all your config files, GPOs, registries, heck, even tool binaries into version control or some storage provider so you sync it everywhere.
     - Some of these will be user/domain/environment specific.